obimbasmart/alx-higher_level_programming/0x08-python-more_classes/README.md

 4. A class Rectangle that defines a rectangle by: (based on `3-rectangle.py`)
 - `repr()` should return a string representation of the rectangle to be able to recreate a new instance by using `eval()`

+1. A class Rectangle that defines a rectangle by: (based on `4-rectangle.py`)
+- Print the message `Bye rectangle...` (`...` being 3 dots not ellipsis) when an instance of Rectangle is deleted